5 Tips to Manage Polypharmacy

 Primary care clinicians can help people in Canada manage polypharmacy by following these tips:

-- Conduct medication reviews with your patients, or refer them for one
+• Conduct medication reviews with your patients or connect them to a trusted health care provider

-Get the handout <link> and review the Toolkit <link> to learn more about how each tip can help support the appropriate use of medications.
+Get the Tool and Toolkit to learn more about how each tip can help support the appropriate use of medications.

 FAQs about the 5 Tips